Apr

 Facts Matter

-(Ingus Kruklitis / Shutterstock.com)When I was a young Christian, I remember reading, and sharing, a mimeographed sheet (in the days before the internet, that was the way that such rumors were spread) quoting Harold Hill, president of the Curtis Engine Company in Baltimore and consultant to NASA at the the Goddard Space Flight Center in Greenbelt, Maryland.
+(Ingus Kruklitis / Shutterstock.com)When I was a young Christian, I remember reading, and sharing, a mimeographed sheet (in the days before the internet, that was the way that such rumors were spread) quoting Harold Hill, president of the Curtis Engine Company in Baltimore and consultant to NASA at the Goddard Space Flight Center in Greenbelt, Maryland.
 Mr. Hill claimed that NASA’s calculations of the location of objects in space, necessary for placing satellites and people in orbit, had revealed a lost day in time:

 Finally, a Christian man on the team said, “You know, one time I was in Sunday School and they talked about the sun standing still.”
 While they didn’t believe him, they didn’t have an answer either, so they said, “Show us.”